Welcome to Sustainable Anna

 To be honest, I’ve always wanted to write.
 I’ve always had a lot of words in me, a lot of wit, but never had a topic I was so passionate about, that I could turn it into a book or even a blog.
 In March 2014, I realized that The Not Made in China Challenge might be that perfect topic, that this growing passion for consuming with love could finally translate some of my thoughts into actual words.

-My very first blog post, Let’s Begin the Challenge, became the starting point of this blog, and still today, what I set out to achieve in my one year challenge (now going on four) is still very much true and at the core of what I believe: support your local economy, purchase what is made right, read that damn tag.
+My very first blog post, Let’s Begin the Challenge, became the starting point of this blog, and still today, what I set out to achieve in my one year challenge (now going on five) is still very much true and at the core of what I believe: support your local economy, purchase what is made right, read that damn tag.

 I hope you enjoy reading my blog as much as I enjoy writing it!